deanputney/slime-girls-visualization/README.md

 This repo contains an HTML application for creating visuals at live performances.
 This is my first attempt at creating visuals for a band.
 The code here is as it was used for Slime Girls's performance at DNA Lounge in San Francisco on August 26th, 2012.

 This is mostly cobbled together from some HTML Canvas experiments I was working on and an HTML clone of Doodle Jump.
-The final version was made in about a day and a half.
+The final version was made in about a day and a half. *This is tested only in Chrome due to time restrictions.*

 Slime Girls describes themselves as: